Dominik Hrbatý

-Dominik Hrbatý ([ˈdɔminiɡ ˈɦr̩batiː]; born 4 January 1978) is a former Slovak professional tennis player.
+Dominik Hrbatý ([ˈdɔminiɡ ˈɦr̩batiː]; born 4 January 1978) is a Slovak former professional tennis player.
 Hrbatý reached the semifinals of the 1999 French Open, and achieved a career-high singles ranking of world No. 12 in October 2005.
-Hrbatý is one of only three players, alongside Nick Kyrgios and Lleyton Hewitt, to have beaten each member of the Big Three (Novak Djokovic, Roger Federer, and Rafael Nadal) the first time he played each of them.
+Hrbatý is one of only three players, alongside Nick Kyrgios and Lleyton Hewitt, to have beaten each member of the Big Three (Novak Djokovic, Roger Federer, and Rafael Nadal) the first time he played them.

-Hrbatý is one of a select few players to have competed on the ATP Tour with a positive winning record against Federer (2–1), Nadal (3–1), Murray (1–0), and Berdych (1–0 in ATP-level matches, or 2–0 overall).
+Hrbatý is one of a select few players to have competed on the ATP Tour with a positive winning record against Federer (2–1), Nadal (3–1), and Murray (1–0).
 Hrbatý's record against Djokovic stands at 1–1 (or 0–1 at tour-level events).
 Hrbaty, Alex Corretja and Novak Djokovic are the only players to have a winning record over Roger Federer and Rafael Nadal.

 Personal life

 Hrbatý was born on 4 January 1978 in Bratislava, Czechoslovakia.
 His father was an architecture engineer and his younger brother is an umpire.
 When he was younger, Hrbatý was European junior competitor in skiing and from the age of 11, he focused on tennis full-time.

 He is married to Nelly Petrová; he proposed after Slovakia won the Hopman Cup on 10 January 2009 (with Dominika Cibulková).

 He also won the tournament for Slovakia in 2005 with Daniela Hantuchová.
 This makes Hrbatý a dual winner to move into the company of Serena Williams, James Blake, Tommy Robredo and Arantxa Sánchez Vicario.